the-alex/vps-talk-c4cs/presentation/presentation.md

 ---

+# The history of computing in a nutshell

+1. Began with dumb terminals attached to smart mainframes

+--

+1. Moved to stronger individual computers, "PC's"

+--

+1. Back to dumb devices connected to supercomputers.
+  * _What can you even do on
+   a phone with no internet connection?_

+---

+# What is a VPS?

+--

+_Okay, yeah, it's a "virtual private server" ..._

+---

 # What does Wikipedia say about it?

 > _"A VPS runs its own copy of an operating system, and customers have superuser-level access to that operating system instance, so they can install almost any software that runs on that OS.
 For many purposes they are functionally equivalent to a dedicated physical server, and being software-defined, are able to be much more easily created and configured." -- Wikipedia_